-Massachusetts-based nonprofit Verité, which works to improve labor conditions in some of the most exploitative industries throughout the world, has received funding for a three-year project addressing labor in Brazil, Colombia and Mexico.
+Massachusetts-based nonprofit Verité, which addresses labor conditions in some of the most exploitative industries throughout the world, has received funding for a three-year project addressing labor in Brazil, Colombia and Mexico.

 Funding for the project — called the Cooperation On Fair, Free, Equitable Employment (COFFEE) Project — comes from the U.S. Department of Labor’s Bureau of International Labor Affairs, and Verité says it already has a stakeholder network of some 18 organizations and counting.
 That network currently includes 10 “major” coffee roasting and trading companies, according to Verité, plus eight industry associations, multistakeholder groups or third-party certification agencies.